UoB-COMSM0110/2024-group-3/README.md

 **Description**

 In Survival Snake the player controls a snake's movements, directing it to eat food so that it may grow whilst trying to survive for as long as possible.
-The player must avoid obstacles in the map in the form of walls and enemy snakes that track the player snake around the map.
+The player must avoid obstacles on the map in the form of walls and enemy snakes that track the player's snake around the map.
 The player snake has a Venom ability that allows it to shoot venom at enemy snakes to kill them, whilst the enemy snakes will use  AI tracking to hunt the player snake across the map and attempt to kill it by colliding with it.

 **Preconditions**